Accounting & Finance (ACCA route)

 There are four core modules on the taught element of the Master’s programme:

-The final component of the Master’s is a formal dissertation, or an agreed and approved work based project for which a researched report will be completed.
+Successful completion of the taught modules allows you to proceed to the master's dissertation module.
+This can either take the form of a formal, research-informed dissertation, or as an agreed and approved work-based project from which a researched report will be completed.

 Learning is supported by our highly qualified and skilled professional accounting and finance team and by excellent materials prepared by both the University and by ACCA.